bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq/assignment/index.md

 slope = res.params[1]
 pval = res.pvalues[1]
 ```
+<br><br>

 #### Step 1.4: Extend this test to all genes

 Write a for-loop in Python to extend this test to all genes in your matrix.
-For each gene that you test, store the slopes and p-values, along with the associated gene names in one or more data structures (pandas DataFrame, arrays, ..., ?).
-Use the [Benjamini-Hochberg procedure](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.fdrcorrection.html) to determine which genes are sex-differentially expressed at an FDR of 10%.
+For each gene that you test, store the slopes and p-values, along with the associated gene names in a useful data structure (pandas DataFrame, arrays, ..., ?).

+NOTE: This step will probably take a few minutes to run.
+We recommend outputing your results to a file, and then reading it back in to your script so that you don't have to re-run this whole process each time you run your python script.

+After running the analysis on all the genes, use the Benjamini-Hochberg procedure to determine which genes are sex-differentially expressed at an FDR of 10%.
+Statsmodels has a great function to do this correction for you: [statsmodels.stats.multitest.fdrcorrection](https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.fdrcorrection.html)

+Write the list of genes that are differentially expressed at a 10% FDR to a file.
+You will be uploading this file with your assignment.<br><br>

 ### Exercise 2: Repeat differential expression testing with PyDESeq2

+Now that you've run your homemade analysis to get a feel for what the analysis is doing, you want to run it the "right" way with DESeq2.

 First load the data into a PyDESeq2 object:
 ```